 Centrifugal casting is important for its ability to yield components characterized by high material integrity and soundness.
 The centrifugal forces that distribute the molten metal to the walls of the mold achieve a uniform material distribution around the circumference of the part.
 It also reduces porosity, which improves the mechanical properties of the resulting casting.

 An essential aspect that sets centrifugal casting apart is its specific focus on producing rotationally symmetric stock materials in standard sizes.
 Centrifugal casting primarily produces components that are further refined through machining.
-This approach not only minimizes material waste but also streamlines production cycles and contributes to cost efficiency.
+This approach not only minimizes material waste but also streamlines production cycles, contributing to cost efficiency.

 How Does Centrifugal Casting Work?